icopy-site/awesome-cn/docs/awesome/free-for-dev.md

    * [Hitsteps.com](https://hitsteps.com/) — 2,000 pageviews per month for 1 website
    * [amplitude.com](https://amplitude.com/) — 1 million monthly events, up to 2 apps
    * [Flagsmith](https://www.molasses.app) - Release features with confidence; manage feature flags across web, mobile, and server side applications.
 Use our hosted API, deploy to your own private cloud, or run on-premise
-   * [GoatCounter](https://www.goatcounter.com/) <i>— GoatCounter is an open source web analytics platform available as a hosted service (free for non-commercial use) or self-hosted app.</i> <b>— GoatCounter 是一个开源网络分析平台，可作为托管服务（非商业用途免费）或自托管应用程序提供。</b> <i>It aims to offer easy to use and meaningful privacy-friendly web analytics as an alternative to Google Analytics or Matomo.</i><b>它旨在提供易于使用且有意义的隐私友好型网络分析，以替代 Google Analytics 或 Matomo。</b> <i>Free tier is for non-commerical use and includes unlimited number of sites, 6 months of data retention, and 100k pageviews/month.</i><b>免费套餐用于非商业用途，包括无限数量的网站、6 个月的数据保留期和 10 万次/月的网页浏览量。</b>
+   * [GoatCounter](https://www.goatcounter.com/) — GoatCounter is an open source web analytics platform available as a hosted service (free for non-commercial use) or self-hosted app.
+It aims to offer easy to use and meaningful privacy-friendly web analytics as an alternative to Google Analytics or Matomo.
+Free tier is for non-commerical use and includes unlimited number of sites, 6 months of data retention, and 100k pageviews/month.
    * [Google Analytics](https://analytics.google.com/) — Google Analytics
    * [Expensify](https://www.expensify.com/) — Expense reporting, free personal reporting approval workflow
    * [getinsights.io](https://getinsights.io) - Privacy-focused, cookie free analytics, free for up to 5k events/month.